Periodic monopoles and difference modules: Curvatures of mini-holomorphic bundles with metric on

-Here $\nabla_{h,t}$ denote the inner product of $\nabla_h$ and $\del_t$.
+Here, $\nabla_{h,t}$ denote the inner product of $\nabla_h$ and $\del_t$.
 (See {\rm(\ref{eq;17.9.29.30})}.) \end{prop} \pf To simplify the description, we omit to denote the dependence on $h$, i.e., $\del_{E,h,\beta_1}$ is denoted by $\del_{E,\beta_1}$, for example.
-By the relation (\ref{eq;17.9.29.31}), we have the following relation:
+By the relation (\ref{eq;17.9.29.31}), we obtain the following:

 We obtain the following:

 We have the following: